-There is a reason Starbucks scones are famous because they are so good!
+There is a reason Starbucks scones are famous.
+They are so good!
 I mean, who can resist a scone dipped into coffee?
 The only thing better than Starbucks scones is a homemade scone.
-The texture is softer, richer and the blueberries fresh.
+The texture is softer, richer, and the blueberries are fresh.
 My mouth is watering just writing that.

 This copycat recipe is easy to follow with detailed instructions.
 If this is your first batch of scones, you will be amazed by how easy they are to make!

 Scones are a baked good similar to American biscuits.
 The essential ingredients are flour, fat, and milk with little sugar.
 Scones are sweetened with fruit, glazing the top or spreading clotted cream on each bite.

 - First and foremost, they are homemade.
 IMHO nothing tastes better than homemade!

 - Real blueberries create a flavor pop sweeter than dried blueberries at Starbucks.